tutorial, commentary, study resources, plot, and web links

 It is no surprise that this novel attracted very little attention when it was first published, and has generated so little citical commentary in the years since.
 The novel contains none of the careful organisation and tight structure of James’s more successful works, and its main theme of the artistic life versus social integration is not well realised.

-Nick Dormer has a career as a member of parliament virtually handed to him on a silver-plated dinner plate, but he turns it down in favour of his enthusiasm for painting.
+Nick Dormer has a career as a member of parliament virtually handed to him on a silver dinner plate, but he turns it down in favour of his enthusiasm for painting.
 But his skill and his application as a painter are never convincingly presented.
 It is also difficult to believe that somebody would give up a parliamentary career on the strength of one painting which was deemed successful.
 He remains a weak and dilettantish figure throughout.

 His sister Biddy’s activity as a sculptor is simply not realised at all.
 She merely hovers in her brother’s background as a fellow enthusiast.

 Only Miriam’s transformation from pushy and ambitious would-be actress with few skills has any credibility attached to it.
 She develops via application and practice, through to a successful professional career.
 This part of the novel is altogether more convincing.

 The length of the novel